How my VC fund is helping our companies survive the pandemic

 Globally, economies are still on a downward path with uncertainty ahead.
 While we still have a wartime mentality, we’ve shifted gears from protecting our positions to that of an offense strategy.
 We realize a few companies will not survive the storm and we cannot prevent that.
 We’re now focusing our time on yellows and greens.
 It’s time for stronger companies to play offense by recruiting seasoned talent, expanding product offerings, increasing marketing budgets, and acquiring competitors.

-Vinnie Lauria is the founding and managing partner at Golden Gate Ventures, a Singapore-based VC fund.
+Vinnie Lauria is a former Silicon Valley entrepreneur turned investor.
+He is a managing partner at Golden Gate Ventures, a Singapore-based VC fund.